Alphonse Bertillon

-Alphonse Bertillon ([bɛʁtijɔ̃]; 22 April 1853 – 13 February 1914) was a French police officer and biometrics researcher who applied the anthropological technique of anthropometry to law enforcement creating an identification system based on physical measurements.
+Alphonse Bertillon ([bɛʁtijɔ̃]; 22 April 1853 – 13 February 1914) was a French police officer and biometrics researcher who applied the anthropological technique of anthropometry to law enforcement, creating an identification system based on physical measurements.

 Anthropometry was the first scientific system used by police to identify criminals.
 Before that time, criminals could only be identified by name or photograph.
 The method was eventually supplanted by fingerprinting.

 He is also the inventor of the mug shot.
-Photographing of criminals began in the 1840s only a few years after the invention of photography, but it was not until 1888 that Bertillon standardized the process.
+Photographing of criminals began in the 1840s only a few years after the invention of photography, but it was not until 1888 that Bertillon standardized the process, notably with his file on anarchists.

 His flawed evidence was used to wrongly convict Alfred Dreyfus in the infamous Dreyfus affair.

 Biography

-Bertillon was born in Paris.
+Alphonse Bertillon was born in Paris.
 He was a son of statistician Louis-Adolphe Bertillon and younger brother of the statistician and demographer Jacques Bertillon.

 After being expelled from the Imperial Lycée of Versailles, Bertillon drifted through a number of jobs in England and France, before being conscripted into the French army in 1875.
 Several years later, he was discharged from the army with no real higher education, so his father arranged for his employment in a low-level clerical job at the Prefecture of Police in Paris.
 Thus, Bertillon began his police career on 15 March 1879 as a department copyist.

 Being an orderly man, he was dissatisfied with the ad hoc methods used to identify the increasing number of captured criminals who had been arrested before.
 This, together with the steadily rising recidivism rate in France since 1870, motivated his invention of anthropometrics.
 He did his measurements in his spare time.
 He used the famous La Santé Prison in Paris for his activities, facing jeers from the prison inmates as well as police officers.

 Bertillon also created many other forensics techniques, including the use of galvanoplastic compounds to preserve footprints, ballistics, and the dynamometer, used to determine the degree of force used in breaking and entering.

 The nearly 100-year-old standard of comparing 16 ridge characteristics to identify latent prints at crime scenes against criminal records of fingerprint impressions was based on claims in a 1912 paper Bertillon published in France.

-Bertillon died 13 February 1914 in Paris.
+Alphonse Bertillon died 13 February 1914 in Paris.